QxOrm (the engine) + QxEntityEditor (the graphic editor) = the best solution to manage your persistent data layer in C++/Qt !

-QxOrm is compatible with a lot of Qt's objects : QObject, QString, QDate, QTime, QDateTime, QList, QHash, QSharedPointer, QScopedPointer...
+QxOrm is compatible with many Qt's objects : QObject, QString, QDate, QTime, QDateTime, QList, QHash, QSharedPointer, QScopedPointer...

-QxDao : based on QtSql engine of Qt, this module allows to communicate (select, update, delete, transaction...) with many databases by mapping each field of a table with properties of a C++ class.
-The relationships 1-1, 1-n, n-1 and n-n are very easy to setup in C++ code.
+QxDao : based on Qt QtSql engine, this module provides communication with databases (select, update, delete, transaction...) by mapping database table columns with C++ class properties.
+The relationships 1-1, 1-n, n-1 and n-n are easy to setup in C++ code.
 This module supports object-oriented programming : inheritance, polymorphism, modularity.
-It supports also a lot of containers (stl, boost and Qt : std::vector, std::list, boost::unordered_map, QList, QHash...).
+It supports also many containers (stl, boost and Qt : std::vector, std::list, std::unordered_map, QList, QHash...).

 QxRegister, QxDataMember, QxFactory and QxFunction : QxOrm emulates reflection (or introspection) mechanism (like other languages : Java, C#...).

-QxCollection<Key, Value> : based on boost::multi_index_container, this collection has advantages of std::vector<T> (insertion order + quick access by index) and boost::unordered_map<Key, Value> or QHash<Key, Value> (quick access by a key : hash-map).
-QxCollection<Key, Value> is adapted to contain the elements resulting from a database.
+QxCollection<Key, Value> : this thread-safe container has advantages of std::vector<T> (insertion order + quick access by index) and std::unordered_map<Key, Value> or QHash<Key, Value> (quick access by a key : hash-map).
+QxCollection<Key, Value> is adapted to contain the items resulting from a database.

-QxSerialize : this module is based on the excellent library boost::serialization.
-Any class defined by QxOrm can be serialize into binary and XML format.
+QxSerialize : this module is based on Qt QDataStream class.
+Any class defined by QxOrm can be serialized to binary, XML and JSON format.
 This module also allows to clone all instances of objects.
 Most of Qt objects (QObject, QString, QDate, QTime, QDateTime, QList, QHash...) are compatible with QxSerialize module.

-QxTraits : boost library provides a lot of generic traits.
-QxOrm uses them but needs new functionalities that are not present in boost.
+QxTraits : C++ standard library provides several generic traits.
+QxOrm uses them but needs new functionalities that are not present in std standard library.

 QxCache : QxOrm's cache can contain all types of objects.
-It can make it possible for example to memorize data resulting from a database to avoid too frequent requests.
+It's possible for example to store data resulting from a database to avoid too frequent requests.
 This cache is generic and can be used in other contexts than QxOrm.

-QxValidator : this module provides a validation engine for classes registered into QxOrm context.
+QxValidator : this module provides a validation engine for classes registered in QxOrm context.
 To use this validation engine, you have to define your constraints into the mapping function per class : void qx::register_class.
 If for an instance of class, at least one constraint violation is detected, then the instance is invalid : the object cannot be saved into database (INSERT or UPDATE).
-For more informations about QxValidator module, goto the FAQ of QxOrm library.
+For more information about QxValidator module, read the manual here.

-You can download the last version of QxOrm by clicking here.
+You can download the current version of QxOrm library and QxEntityEditor application here.

-A quick sample showing the basic functionalities of QxOrm is available by clicking here.
+A quick sample showing basic functionalities of QxOrm is available here.